metabarcoding/obitools4-doc/content/docs/commands/options/_index.md

 Once the environment variable is set, any {{% obitools %}} command run in the same shell session will use the value of four CPU cores, in this case without the need to specify the `--max-cpu` option.

-Some {{% obitools %}} options are shared by several commands.
+Some {{% obitools %}} options are shared by most of the commands.
 These options are listed in the following table.

 {{< option-sets/input >}}